What does “shumi” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “shumi” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - shumi – 趣味 (しゅみ) : a noun meaning ‘hobby’, ‘interest’, or ‘taste’ in Japanese.
 This can also work as plural.
-Japanese people often use this noun to refer to things they want to do in their free time.
-So, sometimes, this noun is translated into English just as, for example, ‘something you want to do in your free time’.
+Japanese people use this noun often to refer to things they want to do in their free time.
+So, this noun is sometimes translated into English as, for example, ‘something you want to do in your free time’.
 It is also worth mentioning here that this noun can refer to someone’s preference.
-In this case, it can be translated as ‘taste’.
+In this case, it can be translated as just ‘taste’.

 Hope my explanations are understandable and helpful for Japanese learners.